Azure/Industrial-IoT/docs/industrial_iot_deployment.md

     SubscriptionId: XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX, DisplayName: Visual Studio Enterprise
     ```

 8. Select Resource Group.
-You would be presented with options of either using an existing Resource Group or creating a new one.
-If you choose to use an existing one, you will be presented with a list of all Resource Group within the Subscription to choose from.
-Otherwise, you would be asked to select a Region for the new Resource Group and provide a name for it.
-Output for the latter case is below:
+You would be presented with options of either using an existing Resource Group or
+creating a new one.
+If you choose to use an existing one, you will be presented with a list of all Resource
+Groups within the Subscription to choose from.
+Otherwise, you would be asked to select a Region for the new
+Resource Group and provide a name for it.
+Output for the latter case is below.

+    > **Note:** If the application encounters an error during execution, it will ask you whether to perform a
+    cleanup or not.
+Cleanup works by deleting registered Applications and the Resource Group.
+This means
+    if an existing Resource Group has been selected for the deployment and an error occurs then selecting to
+    perform cleanup will also trigger deletion of all resources previously present in the Resource Group.
+More
+    details can be found in [Resource Cleanup](#resource-cleanup).

     ``` bash
     Do you want to create a new ResourceGroup or use an existing one ?
 Please select N[new] or E[existing]